-As described in Item 5, KACALP generally receives a performance-based or incentive allocation or fee in its redeemable funds.
+As described in Item 5, Kayne generally receives a performance-based or incentive allocation or fee in its redeemable and closed-end funds.
 All such arrangements conform to Section 205(a)(1) of the Advisers Act and ERISA, as applicable.
 In measuring clients' assets for the calculation of performance-based fees, in our redeemable funds, we include realized and unrealized capital gains and losses.
 Performance fees in our closed-end funds are determined based on proceeds distributed to investors.
-Our redeemable fund fee arrangements may create an incentive to favor higher potential fee-paying accounts over other accounts in the allocation of investment opportunities.
-Similarly, KACALP or its affiliates or employees may have a significant proprietary investment in a fund or account, and KACALP may have an incentive to favor such fund or account to the detriment of other funds or accounts.
-KACALP's procedures are designed to ensure that all investment decisions are made without consideration of KACALP's (or its affiliates' or employees') pecuniary interest but, instead, in accordance with KACALP's fiduciary duties to its clients.
+Our performance-based fee arrangements may create an incentive to favor higher potential fee-paying accounts over other accounts in the allocation of investment opportunities.
+Similarly, Kayne or its affiliates or employees may have a significant proprietary investment in a fund or account, and Kayne may have an incentive to favor such fund or account to the detriment of other funds or accounts.
+Kayne's procedures are designed to ensure that all investment decisions are made without consideration of Kayne's (or its affiliates' or employees') pecuniary interest but, instead, in accordance with Kayne's fiduciary duties to its clients.